account

 you can receive a refund when you file your tax return if more tax has been withheld from your income than you owe. if you still owe income taxes at tax filing time, even after withholding taxes all year, you may want to review your w-4 withholding selections to see if you are withholding enough from each paycheck. if you don’t withhold enough taxes from your paychecks, you may end up owing money at tax time.

-please note that if all your income comes from self-employment, you won’t fill out a w-4 form. self-employment requires individuals to make estimated state and federal income tax payments four times a year instead. like withholdings, however, if your estimated tax payments end up being more than your overall tax liability, you may be eligible for a tax refund at the end of the year.
+please note that if all your income comes from self-employment, you won’t fill out a w-4 form. self-employment requires individuals to make estimated state and federal income tax payments four times a year instead. like payroll withholdings, if your estimated tax payments end up being more than your overall tax liability, you may be eligible when you file your income tax return. further, if your estimated tax payments are less than your total tax liability, you will owe taxes when you file your annual income tax return.

 what steps do i take to fill out my w-4 form?